-What is gold-filled?
+What is gold filled jewellery?

-Gold-filled is also known as rolled gold or gold bonded and is created by mechanically bonding a layer of gold to a layer of base metal.
-Gold-filled has a distinct layer of gold and the core is usually brass.
-The gold is then bonded to the surface of that brass using heat and pressure.
-This is a permanent bond and the gold won’t flake, peel or fall off.
+You may be wondering, what is gold filled jewellery and how it is different to solid gold or gold plated jewellery?
+Gold filled is also known as ‘rolled gold’ or ‘gold bonded’, and is created by mechanically bonding a layer of gold to a layer of base metal.
+Gold filled has a distinct layer of gold and the core is usually brass.
+The gold is then bonded to the surface of the brass using heat and pressure.
+This is a permanent bond so the gold won’t flake, peel or fall off.

 - Single clad – Gold is layered only one side of the brass, the whole 5% is on one side

 - Double clad – Splits the gold alloy and layers it on both sides of the brass, 2.5% each side meaning a thinner layer

 - Wire clad – the 5% gold alloy content is layered around the entire wire

 Gold filled items are perfect if you’re looking for a material that is higher quality than gold plated, but an affordable alternative to solid gold.
 Unlike gold plated, gold filled can last a lifetime if taken care of properly, and isn’t affected by water or hot weather.
 It is also tarnish-free under normal conditions.
 Gold filled findings are ideal for riveting, stamping and light metalwork, such as texturing with a hammer.
 So, you can create beautiful gold filled creations for friends and family or for your customers.